MetaMask/eth-faucet/README.md

 Or pass the environment variable `FAUCET_CONFIG_LOCATION` to the build step.

+### if you need more eth, dont build a spam bot

+contact me or the Ethereum Foundation

 ### development:

 Running `yarn setup` will install and prepare dependencies.